sjdkay/EdGenA2/README.md

 EdGen Event Generator
 ==================

-This code is for a common Event Generator for the HASPECT collaboration.
+This code is for an Event Generator for the A2 collaboration.
 It uses the ROOT (root.cern.ch) PhaseSpace generator has basis and See http://www2.ph.ed.ac.uk/~lzana/Documents/zana_haspect_genova2014.pdf for a quick presentation on this code.
-This version respect to the common version it supports the BOS output format (for CLAS6 analysis) if the system has it.

 Prerequisites
 -------------
 * CERN ROOT  (tested at now with version ROOT 5.34/09
 * git
 * cmake
-* Tested on ifarm.jlab.org on June 5 2014.
-Needs CLAS software (and OLD CERN LIBS)
-* Environment variables on ifarm.jlab.org
-setenv CERNLIB /apps/cernlib/x86_64_rhel4/2005/lib
-setenv CVSROOT /group/clas/clas_cvs
-setup cernlib tcl
-source /group/clas/builds/environment.csh

 Install
 -------